jesperfj/hdev-b2d/README.md

+# OBSOLETE!

+All this crap is no longer needed with Docker 1.3 and latest boot2docker.

 # Auto-mount host folder in boot2docker

 This project allows you to build a custom boot2docker.iso that will auto-mount a virtual box shared folder called `dev-home` on `/dev-home` when boot2docker starts up (so you don't have to run mount manually).